SA-welding-tips

 Please remark the following SA-welding-tips.

-The main difference is that constant voltage (CV) sources, both of direct or alternating current, are self regulating, therefore they can use fixed speed electrode feeders.
+The main difference is that constant voltage (CV) sources, are self regulating, therefore they can use fixed speed electrode feeders.

 With CV sources, after the required arc length is established by preselected voltage, any occasional arc length change (causing a corresponding change in voltage) is promptly recovered through a current change that melts more or less wire (electrode) to restore the original arc length.